 How does SDLC Software Development Life Cycle Work?

 The SDLC is effective because it lowers the software development expenses while improving the quality and decreasing the production time.
 It helps to eliminate the typical issues by following a defined plan and preventing excessive fixes.
 The implementation of various software development lifecycle tools helps to achieve the mentioned goals by removing and addressing the pitfalls that might occur during the process.

 The traditional software development life cycle usually includes six phases, describing how exactly the software project should be developed.
 Although different companies give different names to these phases, let’s use the most common ones and take a closer look at them:

 “What do we want?”

+What is the first step of the SDLC?
 Before embarking on the project development, you need to know what exactly you want to create.
 What features does the project need to have?
 What functions does it have to avoid?

 Although some people believe that software development is just about writing code, it has many more processes.
 You need to understand the volume and project boundaries before commencing writing the code.
 That’s the phase when you need to understand what exactly you’re going to build and why.

 The requirement analysis SDLC phase implies cooperating with all the stakeholders, including leaders, clients, and developers.
 All members must stay on the same page to ensure the development of relevant project specifications.